 Take a paddlewheel ship cruise.

 When in Conroe, you must have at least one dinner on the Southern Empress, a paddlewheel cruise on Lake Conroe that provides dancing, dinner, and great sites of sunsets over the water.

-The lake’s beautiful sunsets mean that this is absolutely one of the best things to do in Conroe!
+The beautiful sunsets alone make this is absolutely one of the best things to do on Lake Conroe!

 Enjoy a classic Texas pastime at the rodeo.

 Each year in March and April, the Montgomery County Fairgrounds, located in Conroe, puts on its annual rodeo and chili cookoff competition.

 Come hungry, the participants in the chili cookoff make more food than most can handle, as they hand out free samples all weekend during the cookoff.

 If the rodeo itself is not for you, there are rides at the fair for everyone to enjoy.

 Check dates and additional information (like how to enter the cookoff, if you want to give it a whirl!) here.

 Pick your own blueberries at Moorhead’s Blueberry Farm.